nymtech/docs/content/overview/_index.md

 The **Nym Mixnet** provides privacy at the **IP network level**.

-When you send any data across the internet, it can be tracked by a wide range of observers: your ISP, internet infrastructure providers, large tech companies, and governments.
+When you send data across the internet, it can be tracked by a wide range of observers: your ISP, internet infrastructure providers, large tech companies, and governments.

 Even if the *content* of the transaction is encrypted, observers can still see that data was transmitted, and gather metadata from unencrypted parts of the data (such as IP routing information).
 For a public blockchain transaction, it may then be possible to infer message content based on what then becomes visible in e.g. the chain.

-Even though your transaction on-chain may be private (in the case of a privacy-focused blockchain such as ZCash), you may still have problems if your transaction information was captured in transit and its metadata and timing information analyzed.
+Even though your transaction on-chain may be private (in the case of a privacy-focused blockchain such as ZCash), you may still have problems if your transaction information was captured in transit and its metadata and timing information analysed.

 The Nym Mixnet provides very strong security guarantees against this sort of surveillance.
 It *packetizes* and *mixes* together IP traffic from many users inside a *mixnet*: a decentralized system composed of many *mixnodes*.